Traumatic Brain Injuries Caused by Car Accidents

 Can I file a claim for a TBI after a car accident in Vancouver, WA?

 If you sustained a TBI after a car accident with a negligent driver, you may be entitled to damages.
-Our car accident attorneys at Philbrook Law Office will meet with you, listen to your story, and determine if you have a potential claim.
+Our car accident attorneys at Philbrook Law will meet with you, listen to your story, and determine if you have a potential claim.
 If we believe that you do, we will gather the necessary proof and documentation, determine what losses you have suffered since the accident, and represent you in front of a jury or during settlement negotiations with the insurance company.

 Some of the types of evidence that we may need to prove negligence are police reports, medical records, witness statements, photographs, and video footage.
 We know that you are going through a very difficult time as your medical bills are accumulating and you are unable to return to work.
 Our goal is to show the full extent of your losses, including medical bills and lost wages as well as less tangible harms, like your pain and suffering.
 However, it is important that you file your claim within three years from the date of your accident.
 This may seem like a long period of time, but it’s really not.

-The attorneys of Philbrook Law Office, PS are knowledgeable and skilled in helping clients who have experienced TBIs after car accidents.
+The attorneys of Philbrook Law are knowledgeable and skilled in helping clients who have experienced TBIs after car accidents.
 Our lawyers take these injuries very seriously, and we will work tirelessly to ensure that you receive fair compensation to move forward with your life.
 Call our office or submit our contact form to schedule a free consultation.
 We have offices in Battle Ground and Vancouver, WA.